 “You” means a person, – or youth Group (such as a youth – film or drama school, or youth clubs) wanting to enter the Competition.
 You also means someone who takes part or appears in an Entry.
 It is the responsibility of the entrant to make sure that each participant is made aware and accepts these Competition Rules.
 This means that if you submit a video, please make sure that all of the actors (who are called “participants”) and their parents (where the participants are under 18) are happy for you to agree to these Competition Rules.
 We recommend that you have all participants review these Competition Rules.

-The Opening Date for uploading entries is 9th February 2021 and the Closing Date for uploading entries is 20th April 2021.
+The Opening Date for uploading entries is September 26th, 2023, and the Closing Date for uploading entries is January 9th, 2024

 You must be a legal resident of Ireland at the time of entry into the Competition.